Best in Manufacturing – January 12, 2021

 …we need to continue working on replacing the use of plastic throughout our logistics supply chain.
 But by introducing this new multi-brand packaging we are creating a huge impact by replacing the outer plastic with a paper solution.
 This is a small step on a long journey.

-H&M Group has already committed to reducing plastic throughout their business and value chain.
+H&M Group has already committed to reducing plastic throughout its business and value chain.
 The company’s new packaging solution applies to all its brands including COS, ARKET, Monki, and Weekday.
 Lumikero added:

 That is why we will implement this packaging solution in all of our brands.